-Best Belt Sander 2018 Reviews and Comparisons
+Best Bench Sander 2018 Reviews and Comparisons

 So, What are the products on offer?

 The Porter-Cable PCB420SA Bench Sander is an impressive-looking bench sander that comes with a 1/2 HP induction motor, a cast iron base that works to reduce vibration, and a dust collection system that keeps the work area cleaner.
 Sold for approximately $241, this bench sander is able to tilt up to 90 degrees allowing you to undertake a lot more work.

 Measuring 23 x 16 x 23.5 inches, and weighing 51.1 pounds, the Porter-Cable is a heavy piece of equipment and with a corded-electric power source, you know it’s going to be ready to work whenever you need it.
 With single knob belt tracking, users can adjust the belt easily, meaning you can sand as much or as little as you wish.
 With a reputation for being a well-built piece of equipment, this could be exactly what you need.

 The Rockwell RK7866 Belt Disc Sander is sold for approximately $120, which is considerably cheaper than the previous model.
 With an adjustable platform and a 4.3 Amp motor, this could be the ideal bench sander for you.
 With a quick-release belt tension lever, and a sanding table that can be adjusted to 45 degrees should you require it to, the Rockwell also has a cast aluminum disc table

 Measuring 13 x 11 x 22 inches, and weighing 41 pounds, this model is smaller and lighter than the previous belt sander, which could make it ideal for those with a limited amount of work space.
 Specifically made so that users can change the belt quickly and easily thanks to the belt tension mechanism, and with a good reputation, the RK7866 could be the bench sander you need.